-The Current Operations and Capital Improvements Appropriations Act of 2015, which was signed into law on September 18, 2015, added a new Article 5 to Chapter 116D of the General Statutes of North Carolina (the "Act"), requiring each constituent institution (collectively, the "Institutions") of The University of North Carolina (the "University") to provide the Board of Governors of the University (the "Board") with an annual report on its current and anticipated debt levels.
+S.L.
+2015-97 added a new Article 5 to Chapter 116D of the General Statutes of North Carolina (the "Act"), requiring each constituent institution (collectively, the "Institutions") of The University of North Carolina (the "University") to provide the University of North Carolina Board of Governors (the "Board") with an annual report on its current and anticipated debt levels.
 The Act requires that the University, in turn, submit to the Office of State Budget and Management, the Joint Legislative Commission on Governmental Operations, the State Treasurer, and The University of North Carolina System (the "UNC System Office") an annual study incorporating each Institution Report.